ManhTrinhNguyen/Kubernetes/README.md

       - If I send an API server a Request to shedule a new Pod, API server after it validates my request will actually hand it over to the Scheduler in order to start Application Pod on one of the worker Nodes, and of course instead of randomly assign it to any Nodes , Scheduler has a intelligent where to put a Pod, the next Pod will be schedule or next component will be schedule
       - First it will look at my Request and see how much Resources the application that I want to schedule will need how much CPU, RAM and It will go through Worker Node and see available resources in which one of them and if it see one Node has the least busy or have the most resources avalable it will schedule on that Node
       - Note : Sheduler just decide on which Node the new Pod should be scheduled the Process that actually does the schedule mean that actually start the container is Kubelet so it get the request from Scheduler then get the request from that Node

+    3. Manager Controller
+      - What happen when pod died or crash .
+It has to detect that pod died and reschedule these pod as soon as possible
+      - Manager Controller detect state changes like crashing pods .
+When pod died Manager Controller detect that and try to recover cluster state as soons as possible for that it make a request to scheduler to reshedule those dead pod and the same cycle happen when the sheduler decide based on the resources calculation which worker node should restart those pod again and make request to the corresding Kublet on those worker node to acctually restart the pod

+    4. etcd
+     - etcd is a key value store of cluster
+     - Can think of it as a cluster's brain
+     - Which mean every change of the cluster .
+For example when a new Pod get schedudled, when I pod died all of these changes get save or updated into this key value store
+     - The reason why etcd store is cluster's brain is Bcs all of it mechanism with Scheduler, Controller Manager etc ... work bcs of its data
+     - Example : How does sheduler know that resources are available on each worker node ?
+How does Controller Manager knows that cluster state changed in some way like Pod died, or that Kubelet restart new pod upon the request of the scheduler Or when I make a query request to API server about cluster heath or your application deployment state where API server get all this infomation ?
+      - So all of these infomation store in etcd cluster
 ```